SerenityOS/serenity/Documentation/Troubleshooting.md

 # Troubleshooting

-In case of an error, you might find an answer of how to deal it here.
+If you encounter an error, you might find a solution here.

 ## Building SerenityOS

 ### CMake fails to configure the build because it's outdated

-Ensure your CMake version is >= 3.16 with `cmake --version`.
+Ensure your CMake version is >= 3.25 with `cmake --version`.
 If your system doesn't provide a suitable version of CMake, you can download a binary release from the [CMake website](https://cmake.org/download).

 ### QEMU is missing or is outdated